Faculty Profiles

 Residency: University of Washington

-Medical School: Western University of Health Sciences, College of Osteopathic Medicine of the
+Medical School: University of Utah School of Medicine

-Residency: University of New Mexico
+Residency: Duke University

 Fellowship: Addiction Psychiatry, University of Washington